 A Life in Letters: Jean de Coras and the Wars of Religion

 A Life in Letters: Jean de Coras and the Wars of Religion explores the private correspondence of the illustrious sixteenth-century French jurist, Jean de Coras.
 Contemporary audiences may know Coras as the judge who presided over the most famous case of identity theft in early modern history.
 Behind the scenes, just like the cunning imposter he memorialized in The Prodigious History of Martin Guerre, Coras was playing his own dangerous game of mistaken identity.
 His letters to his wife, friends and allies reveal his double life as an agent and polemicist for the new, so-called Reformed religion.
 It was a role that would take him from the corridors of power to a life on the lame, and ultimately trigger his assassination in the bloodiest massacre in French history.
-In this project, Coras' epistolary exchanges become the lens through which Amanda Eurich examines the radicalization of religious identities, the volatile nature of peacemaking, and the personal as well as collective devastation of the religious wars in France.
+In this project, Coras' epistolary exchanges become the lens through which Amanda Eurich examined the radicalization of religious identities, the volatile nature of peacemaking, and the personal as well as collective devastation of the religious wars in France.